domodwyer/ElasticNFL/README.md

 Each games goes into the _nfl_ index, under a unique per-game type (the NFL's game ID), with the play number as the document ID - this means the third play of the Super Bowl is accessed as: `/nfl/2015020100/3`.

 ##Example Queries
 Provided are some rough-ish example queries...
 I wouldn't go around shouting about these stats like they're gospel, but they're good enough for learning purposes.
+They're all requested via `POST http://1.2.3.4:9200/nfl/_search` with the provided JSON as the request body.

 ###Average yards to go per down: